cbirdsong/birdsong.dev/pages/about.md

 {%- endfor %}
 </ul>

-<p><small>Some of these probably aren't up to my modern standard.
-They also often use Typekit fonts, which do not work on archive.org.</small></p>
+<p class="small"><em>Some of these probably aren't up to my modern standard.
+They also often use Typekit fonts, which do not work on archive.org.</em></p>

 </details>